Classical Non-Relativistic Fractons

 \subsubsection{Trajectories}

-Let us consider two particles within a single Machian cluster i.e. in close initial separation such that $K(x_1(0) - x_2(0))\neq 0$ .
-To analyse the ensuing dynamics, we begin by expressing its Hamiltonian in reduced coordinates shown in \cref{eq:reduced_coordinates} to eliminate the conserved dipole moment and total momentum, $q_2,\pi_2$ thereby reducing the phase space to that of a single degree of freedom:
+We consider two particles within a single Machian cluster i.e. such that $K(x_1(0) - x_2(0))\neq 0$.
+To analyse the ensuing dynamics, we begin by expressing its Hamiltonian in the reduced coordinates (\ref{eq:reduced_coordinates}) to eliminate the conserved dipole moment and total momentum, $q_2,\pi_2$ thereby reducing the phase space to that of a single degree of freedom with Hamiltonian: